AndreasG11/MAE224/Home.md

 # Introduction
-MAE 224 is the Integrate Science Lab...
+MAE 224 is the Integrated Science Lab.

 ##Prequisites